raniaswe/nti-diabetes-prediction/README.md

 # Diabetes Prediction Project

-This project is a Python-based Machine Learning project using a diabetes dataset to predict whether a person is likely to have diabetes based on different health-related factors.
+This project is a Python-based Machine Learning project using a diabetes dataset.

-## Project Overview
+The project focuses on exploring, cleaning, and visualizing diabetes data, then using a Logistic Regression classification model to predict the diabetes outcome based on different health-related factors.

-The project includes:
+## Project Workflow

 - Data Exploration
 - Data Cleaning
 - Data Visualization
-- Logistic Regression Classification Model
+- Logistic Regression Classification
 - Model Evaluation

 ## Technologies Used